Graph Sensitivity under Join and Decomposition: Preliminaries

 The definition of the sensitivity of a graph and what it means for an indexed graph family to be sensitive or insensitive are motivated by Huang's result~\cite{Huang-19} on hypercubes and the discussion in~\cite{GarciaMarco-Knauer-22}.
-To compute $\sigma(G)$ it suffices to consider vertex sets with $|S|=\alpha(G)+1$ since the maximum degree can only increase when using a larger vertex set, but all possible such sets must be considered, not just those formed by adding one vertex to a maximum order empty induced subgraph.
-We define $\sigma(\compl{K}_n)=\infty$ for convenience in stating~\cref{sensitivity-join-edges}, but do not consider the family of empty graphs to be sensitive or insensitive.
-The condition that $\Delta(G_n) \to \infty$ as $n \to \infty$ distinguishes insensitive graph families from those where $\sigma(G_n)$ is bounded because $\Delta(G_n)$ is.
+To compute $\sigma(G)$ for a nonempty graph it suffices to consider vertex sets with $|S|=\alpha(G)+1$ since the maximum degree can only increase when using a larger vertex set, but all possible such sets must be considered, not just those formed by adding one vertex to a maximum order empty induced subgraph.
+Defining $\sigma(\compl{K}_n)$ to be $n$ allows us to state~\cref{sensitivity-join-edges} uniformly for all graphs.
+However, we do not consider the family of empty graphs to be sensitive or insensitive and in general the condition that $\Delta(G_n) \to \infty$ as $n \to \infty$ distinguishes insensitive graph families from those where $\sigma(G_n)$ is bounded because $\Delta(G_n)$ is bounded.

 \begin{example} The family of \textit{complete graphs} $K_n$ on $n \geq 2$ vertices is insensitive since

 However, the family of \textit{path graphs} $P_n$ for $n \geq 4$ has

 and the \textit{cycle graphs}, $C_n$, for $n \geq 5$ have